Certora/Documentation/docs/ref-manual/glossary.md

   have an arbitrary effect on the state of a third contract.
 In this case, we say that the variable was "havoced".
 See {ref}`havoc-summary` and {ref}`havoc-stmt` for more details.

+quantifier
+quantified expression
+  The symbols `forall` and `exist` are sometimes referred to as *quantifiers*, and expressions of the form `forall type v . e` and `exist type v . e` are referred to as *quantified expressions*.
+See {ref}`logic-exprs` for details about quantifiers in CVL.
 ```